The bowel is part of the digestive system. It is divided into two parts:

-When food has been swallowed, it passes down the gullet (oesophagus) to the stomach, where digestion begins.
-From here, it enters the small bowel, where essential nutrients are taken into the body.
+It then enters the small bowel, where nutrients and minerals from food are absorbed.
 The digested food then moves into the colon, where water is absorbed.
-The remaining waste matter (stool or faeces), is held in the rectum (back passage) until it’s ready to be passed from the body through the anus as a bowel motion (stool).
+The remaining waste matter (stool or poo) is held in the rectum (back passage).
+It stays here until it is ready to be passed out of the body through the anus.

 The colon is divided into four sections (see diagram above):